atiftariq786/Bulletproof-Memory/README.md

 # Bulletproof-Memory

-    This is a memory game built using below mention technologies,The app should render 12 different images to the screen.
-Each image should listen for click events.The app should keep track of the user's score.
-The user's score should be incremented when clicking an image for the first time.
-The user's score should be reset to 0 if they click the same image more than once.
+This is a memory game built using below mention technologies.
+The app renders 12 different images to the screen and each image listens for click events.
+The app tracks the user's score which increments when an image is clocked for the first time.
-    Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
+The user's score resets to 0 if they click the same image more than once.
+Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.
-    Once the user's score is reset after an incorrect guess, the game should restart.
+Once the user's score is reset after an incorrect guess, the game restarts at 0.

 ## :robot:Technologies Used

 - **HTML5** and **CSS3** for page content and styling.
-- **Bootstrap** as a CSS framework for styles and components.
+- **React Bootstrap** as a CSS framework for styles and components.
 - **React.js** as a JavaScript library for making the main structure of the app's UI.
 - **JavaScript** for the app's logic.
-- **Node.JS** for the app's server environment.

 ## :tv:App Demo Link